-An investment firm licensee must classify the persons with or for whom it intends to carry on regulated investment services, in accordance with the requirements in this section, and communicate its classification to the person concerned.
+An investment firm licensee must classify the persons with or for whom it intends to carry on regulated investment services, in accordance with the requirements in this Section, and communicate its classification to the person concerned.

-- BC-2.2.2 The purpose of the classification is to ensure that an investment firm licensee's clients are appropriately categorised so that regulatory protections are focused on those classes of client that need them most. - BC-2.2.3 Before conducting regulated investment services with or for any client, an investment firm licensee must take reasonable steps to obtain appropriate information to establish whether that client is a market counterparty, professional client or a retail client. - The treatment of an investment firm licensee's clients must be in accordance with the classification it has established for the purpose of Rule BC-2.2.3. - BC-2.2.5 Where specific rules do not exist for a particular class of clients, the BMA requires appropriate treatment in accordance with the overarching principles set forth in the Code.
+The purpose of the classification is to ensure that an investment firm licensee's clients are appropriately categorised so that regulatory protections are focused on those classes of client that need them most.

+Before conducting regulated investment services with or for any client, an investment firm licensee must take reasonable steps to obtain appropriate information to establish whether that client is a market counterparty, professional client, retail client, accredited investor or an expert investor.

+The treatment of an investment firm licensee's clients must be in accordance with the classification it has established for the purpose of Rule BC-2.2.3.

+Where specific rules do not exist for a particular class of clients, the CBB requires appropriate treatment in accordance with the overarching principles set forth in the Code.

-Market counterparty
+Market Counterparty

-BC-2.2.6 For the purposes of Rule BC-2.2.3, a market counterparty includes:
+For the purposes of Rule BC-2.2.3, a market counterparty includes:

-- (a) licensed financial institutions - (b) national governments; - (c) a central bank or other national monetary authority of any country. - (d) a supranational, such as the International Monetary Fund or the World Bank, whose members are countries (or their central banks or monetary authorities); and - (e) a recognised investment exchange, regulated market or clearing house.
+- (a) Licensed financial institutions; - (b) National governments; - (c) A central bank or other national monetary authority of any country; - (d) A supranational, such as the International Monetary Fund or the World Bank, whose members are countries (or their central banks or monetary authorities); and - (e) A recognised investment exchange, regulated market or clearing house.